GuduleLapointe/2do-board/README.md

 Installation
 -------------
+* Put the content of the "2DO board.lsl" in a script file and name it "2DO board"
-* Put the script *AND* the README file into a prim.
+* Put the content of one of the themes files in a notecard named "Configuration"
 * Let the magic happen
+* To customize, modify "Configuration" notecard

 Configuration
 -------------